Let It Be... NAKED

 Paul: Tops in his field.

-John: Oh, yes, 9th best dressed male pop star in the world, you know, you're talking to no mean city - yes.
+John: Oh, yes, 9th best dressed male pop star in the world, you know,

 Paul: No nervous breakdowns.